Olive-Njoroge/Mastering-REACT/components/definitions.md

 A component is a building block of a React application.
 It allows you to split the UI into reusable, isolated pieces that manage their own structure, styling, and behavior.

+Note: When creating a React component, the component's name MUST start with an upper case letter.

 There are **two main types** of components:

 ---